-Neurosciences (or clinical neurosciences) refers to the branch of medicine that focuses on the nervous system.
+Neurosciences refers to the branch of medicine that focuses on the nervous system.
 The nervous system is made of two parts:

-- The peripheral nervous system consists of all your nerves, including the autonomic nervous system, outside of the brain and spinal cord, including those in your arms, legs, and trunk of the body.
+The peripheral nervous system consists of all your nerves outside of the brain and spinal cord, including those in your arms, legs, and trunk of the body.
+Your peripheral nervous system is divided into two parts:

 - Blood vessel disorders in the brain, including arteriovenous malformations and cerebral aneurysms